alimasykur27/wood-test/README.md

 # wood-test

-Software for wood testing using frequency analysis
+Python Qt5 project for wood testing using frequency analysis.
+This project is used for research in universitas gadjah mada